 FROM EXPERTS TO HELP ENSURE THAT YOUR CODING JOURNEY STARTS OUT ON THE RIGHT FOOT:

-to mind.
-You may think that devoting hundreds of hours to your site will result in a sort of omniscience
+You may think that devoting hundreds of hours to your site will result in a sort of omniscience regarding your code,

-the opportunity to reload previous versions of your pages, in the event that you make a change to your site
+opportunity to reload previous versions of your pages, in the event that you make a change to your site that completely

-back it up.
-It doesn’t take much to unravel an intricate coding solution; backups give you a safety net should
+it up.
+It doesn’t take much to unravel an intricate coding solution; backups give you a safety net should something

 Follow the guides.
 There are a number of tutorials available online to help you get the most out of your frameworks

 and other tools.
 Use them.

 Use minification where possible to help ensure that your payload size (particularly for images, js files, and other